Byron533/Quake2_mod266/README.md

 # Quake2_mod266
 A mod for the game Quake 2

-Just me trying to git push to work
+Press 1 to spawn a TURRET
+Press 2 to spawn an INFANTRY unit